|

 Shortly after the creation of the first atomic bombs, the US became interested in weapons with 'limited' yield that could be used tactically, rather than strategically.
 One of the more interesting of these developments was atomic artillery, first tested in Nevada on May 25th 1953.

 Some major design hurdles needed to be overcome to develop an artillery-fired atomic projectile (AFAP).
 Nuclear weapons of the time were large, highly complex and delicate devices, intrinsically unsuited for firing out of a cannon.
 An artillery shell is usually spun at up to 15,000 revolutions per minute for stability, and subjected to crushing accelerations up to 18,000 times the force of gravity.
-Meaning the device needed to have an absolute minimum of moving parts, and those that were included needed to be extremely shock resistant.
+This meant the device needed to have an absolute minimum of moving parts, and those that were included needed to be extremely shock resistant.

-After an intensive period of development, Robert Schwartz released the first AFAP designated "TX-9" from the Army's Picatinny Arsenal in Dover.
 In its simplest form, the shell was a 'gun-type' weapon, except with sufficient ruggedness to withstand the stress of being launched from a gun barrel.
-Utilizing highly enriched uranium in one large ring assembly, and one smaller "bullet" fired down a tube into the ring assembly to achieve critical mass.
+Utilizing highly enriched uranium in one large ring assembly, and one smaller 'bullet' fired down a tube into the ring assembly to achieve critical mass.
 The forces of setback, the movement of internal components toward the rear of shell when fired, and spin, were used to arm the device when the shell was fired.

 The W-9 finally contained more than 60 kilograms of oralloy; its predicted yield was only 15 KT, but its nuclear efficiency was less than two percent.
-By comparison, nuclear efficiency of contemporary implosion bombs was between 25% and 35%.
-This inherent inefficiency meant that this weapon was extremely expensive in relation to it's yield.
+By comparison, the nuclear efficiency of contemporary implosion bombs was between 25% and 35%.
+This inherent inefficiency meant that this weapon was extremely expensive in relation to its yield.

 M-65 280mm field artillery piece

-The largest field artillery piece available at the time was the 240 mm howitzer, too small to accommodate the new weapon.
-This requirement led to the development of the M-65 280mm Nuclear Field Artillery piece, nickname, "Atomic Annie".
-The name was probably chosen with reference to "Anzio Annie" a German railroad gun that battered the Anzio beachhead during 1944.
+The largest field artillery piece available at the time was the 240mm howitzer, too small to accommodate the new weapon.
+This requirement led to the development of the M-65 280mm Nuclear Field Artillery piece, nicknamed 'Atomic Annie'.
+The name was probably chosen with reference to 'Anzio Annie', a massive German Krupp K5 railroad gun that had battered the Anzio beachhead during 1944.
+These enormous 283mm artillery pieces were capable of firing a 255kg projectile up to 64km.

 Once deployed, the gun sat on a turntable pedestal and three jacks.
 The tremendous firing forces were absorbed by a double recoil system.
 Both the gun tube and the heavy carriage moved separately with the recoil, reducing the overall recoil distance to a minimum.
 This system removed the requirement for any prior excavation work reducing setup time.